MarkKelly00/codeLocker/ReadMe.md

 ## License

-MIT License Copyright (c) 2020 Beki Gonzalez, Mark Kelley, Joseph Mengis, Josh Blank
+MIT License Copyright (c) 2020 Beki Gonzalez, Mark Kelly, Joseph Mengis, Josh Blank

             Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal